a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 experienced really high trip times as they repeatedly rerouted and kept attempting difficult maneuvers.

-I considered making the process infalliable -- vehicles would slow down and eventually stop, until they forced their way into another lane.
+I considered making the process infallible -- vehicles would slow down and eventually stop, until they forced their way into another lane.
 I suspect this could also lead to lots of unrealistic gridlock, but I never tried it.